 If you’re like me, you probably use Google many times a day.
 But chances are, unless you're a technology geek, you probably still use Google in its simplest form.
 If your current use of Google is limited to typing in a few words and changing your query until you find what you’re looking for, then I’m here to tell you that there’s a better way -- and it’s not hard to learn.

-The following Google search tips are based on my own experience and things that I actually find useful.
-The list is by no means comprehensive, but, I assure you that by learning and using the 12 tips below, you’ll rank up there with the best of the Google experts out there.
+The following advanced Google search tips are based on my own experience and things that I actually find useful.
 I’ve kept the descriptions of the search tips intentionally terse, as you’re likely to grasp most of these simply by looking at the example from Google anyway.

-Let's say you're looking for content about inbound marketing.
+Let's say you're searching on Google for content about inbound marketing.
 Instead of just typing inbound marketing into the Google search box, you will likely be better off searching explicitly for the phrase.
 To do this, simply enclose the search phrase within double quotes.

 Example Search: "inbound marketing"

 Step 2) Exclude Words

 Let's say you want to search for content about inbound marketing, but you want to exclude any results that contain the term advertising.
 To do this, simply use the - sign in front of the word you want to exclude.

 Example Search: inbound marketing -advertising

 By default, when you conduct a search, Google will include all the terms specified in the search.
 If you're looking for any one of one or more terms to match, then you can use the OR operator.
 (Note: The OR has to be capitalized).

 If you want to find a webpage where all the terms you're searching for appear in the text of that page (but not necessarily beside each other), type in allintext: followed immediately by words or phrases.